 If you don’t have a website yet, you may use their 1-click install service, so you can install WordPress in less than 1 minute.

-HostGator uses cPanel to run your server’s backend, it is the most common used panel (unlike GoDaddy and 1&1), and you need to know that cPanel is an open-source software so there’s no company owns it, it’s also has a lot of documentation and you can get help anywhere on the internet.
+HostGator uses cPanel to run your web hosting backend, it is the most common used webhosting panel (unlike GoDaddy and 1&1). cPanel is the most popular panels for managing hosting accounts, it’s also has a lot of documentation and you can get help anywhere on the internet.

 Another thing that you may not be interested in is that HostGator is a Green Web Hosting, the energy running HostGator’s DataCenter is coming from Texas wind farms, not a big coal plant.
 I mentioned this point in this HostGator Review as there are some people (including me) care about the environment, and I hope you’re one of them.